 Need a lawyer?

-Call our criminal defense firm today for a free and confidential consultation:
+Call our criminal defense firm today for a confidential consultation:

 Homicide Defense Strategies

 Lawyers can employ different strategies to defend their clients against

 homicide charges.
 Some of the most common legal defenses for homicide include:

 Justifiable homicide.
 The law can excuse justifiable homicides, and if this defense is proven,

 the defendant could have their charges dropped without facing any punishment.

 Justifiable homicides include those made in self-defense or defense of

 property, under duress or necessity, or to prevent a crime.